Don't be afraid to ask! If your question isn't here, just send us an e-mail here.

 10 kilometers = 6.2 miles

-For half marathon participants who wish to hike the course and take more than about four hours, we will offer a "Hiker Start" at 7:00 am.
-Those starting at 7:00 should carry water as the first and second aid stations might not be 100% up and running, depending on the hikers speed.
+For half marathon participants who wish to hike the course and take more than 4.5 hours, we will offer a "Hiker Start" at 7:00 am.
+Those starting at 7:00 should carry water as the aid stations might not be 100% up and running, depending on the hikers speed.
 Hiker starts will not be eligible to win the race or for age group awards, but will be listed as official finishers in the Hikers Division and will still receive finisher medals.

 Yes, but we ask that you keep the volume down at a safe level so that you can hear other runners or instructions from event personnel.
 We also ask that you remove them, or, at the very least, remove one ear bud when you are coming to aid stations, in a large crowd or on more technical or difficult sections of the course.
 The important thing is paying attention to everyone's safety and maintaining basic race etiquette with other runners.